xiaoshouchen/openapi-generator/README.md

-# openapi-go-generator
+# openapi-generator

-    openapi-go-generator is a simple tool for generating Go client and server code from OpenAPI v3 specifications.
+    openapi-generator is a simple tool for generating Go client and server code from OpenAPI v3 specifications.

 ## Installation